petros-d/docs/enterprise/install-airgapped.md

 ## Step 6: Install Astronomer via Helm

+Before completing this step, double-check that the following statements are true:

-With the Docker images, Airflow Helm chart, and updates JSON made accessible inside your network, you can now continue the Astronomer installation.
-Check if Steps 1 to 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) install guide are completed and install the Astronomer Helm chart:
+- You made Astronomer's Docker images, Airflow Helm chart, and updates JSON accessible inside your network.
+- You completed Steps 1 through 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) install guide.

+After this check, you can install the Astronomer Helm chart by running the following commands:

 ```bash
 curl -L https://github.com/astronomer/astronomer/archive/v0.27.1.tar.gz -o astronomer-0.27.1.tgz